Dr. Killigan's guide to household insect problems

 • Use fans where you sit outdoors to disrupt flight near people

 Mosquitoes lay eggs on or near still water.
-A small amount left for several days can support larvae.
-Removing water stops breeding at the source and screens reduce entry.
-After storms, floodwater species hatch in waterlogged soil and low spots—drain and dry those areas promptly.
+Even small amounts left for several days can support larvae.
+Removing water stops breeding at the source and screens + airflow reduce bites where you live and relax.

-Did you know: many mosquitoes stay close to where they hatch—removing standing water on your property reduces bites fast.
+Many mosquitoes stay close to where they hatch—so fixing standing water on your property can reduce bites faster than treating “everywhere.”

 • Do a weekly yard walk after rain and tip or toss anything holding water